 At the entrance and exit there is fun to be had with deck chairs, silly hats, lobsters, selfie sticks and comedy sunglasses, to make a seaside scene of your own.
 And yes, that is a ‘kiss me quick’ hat!

-What could be more appropriate on your way out of the museum than to grab an ice cream from a vantage ice cream van?
+What could be more appropriate on your way out of the museum than to grab an ice cream from a vintage ice cream van?
 Never mind the weather, have a 99 anyway!